 History

-Porsche launched the 997 GT2 in 2007 with 530 hp, a significant jump from the 996 GT2's 462 hp.
-It still used a six-speed manual and rear-wheel drive, but this time Porsche added optional PCCB ceramic brakes and a launch control system.
-The car was still raw, still demanding, and still earned the GT2 reputation.
+Porsche launched the 911 GT2 in 2007 with 530 hp, a significant jump from the 996 GT2's 462 hp.
+It still used a six-speed manual and rear-wheel drive, but this time Porsche added optional PCCB ceramic brakes, launch control, and optional stability control (PSM).
+The stability control system could be fully disabled for track use.
+The car was still raw, still demanding, and still earned the GT2 motorsport reputation.
+But it added features the 996 GT2 never had.
+Porsche Motorsport managed the 911 GT2 program throughout its production run.
+The motorsport division signed off on every engineering decision.

 Then in 2010, Porsche released the GT2 RS.
 620 hp.
 500 units.
 Carbon fiber everywhere.
 It was the most powerful road-going 911 at the time and set a production car lap record at the Nürburgring.